aerospike/aws-cloudformation/README.md

 1. Give a name to your stack

-2. Choose the Aerospike Version you'd like to deploy.
+2. Choose the Aerospike version you'd like to deploy.

+3. Select if you'd like to publish base statistics to Cloudwatch.
+  * Statistics are: Cluster Integrity, Free Memory, Free Disk and Number of Objects

+4. Enter the size of an EBS volume you'd like to use.
+EBS volumes are always type gp2 and attached under /dev/sdg.
+Enter 0 to not use EBS volumes.
+An ephemeral volume is always available (if the instance type has them) under /dev/sdf

-3. Choose an instance type from the ones available at http://aws.amazon.com/ec2/instance-types/
+5. Choose an instance type from the ones available at http://aws.amazon.com/ec2/instance-types/
 For more info on which instance to use, refer to Aerospike [AWS Capacity Planning](http://www.aerospike.com/docs/operations/aws/capacity_planning.html).

-4. Choose a valid existing keypair.
-If you don't have a keypair in AWS already, [create one first](http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-create-key-pair.html) If you do not provide a keypair file name, you will not be able to ssh into the instances.
+6. Choose a valid existing keypair.
+If you don't have a keypair in AWS already, [create one first](http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-create-key-pair.html)

-5. *(Optional)* Enter the URL where CloudFormation can download your customized namespace settings.
+7. *(Optional, but suggested)* Enter the URL where CloudFormation can download your customized namespace settings.
 This will be appended to the end of the aerospike.conf file as-is.
   * The simplest method is to upload a file to S3, then making the file public.
 The direct link is available via the properties tab of the S3 object.
+  * Your custom namespace settings should take advantage of the ephemeral storage at /dev/sdf and your provisioned EBS volume at /dev/sdg.
+  * Custom namespace file is everything under the namespace section of aerospike.conf file, including the namespace { } declaration.

-6. Enter number of instances as required.
+8. Enter number of instances as required.

+9. Enter the CIDR block from which you permit SSH access.
+You can use many online sites like [whatismyip](http://whatismyip.org/) to find out your IP.
+For single IP addresses appending /32 is required.
+Only 1 entry is permitted.

+10. Choose if you'd like dedicated tenancy.
+There will be additional costs with this option.

-7. Click Next
+11. Click Next

 **Options** (Optional)
 * Enter additional tags as desired.